Mark Ballas: Early Life

-Ballas is a member of singer-songwriter duo Alexander Jean along with his wife, BC Jean.
-The two became engaged in November 2015 after three years of dating, and were married on November 25, 2016, in Malibu, California.
-Their son was born on November 5, 2023.

-Career

-Early life

 Ballas attended Rosemead Preparatory School in South London.
 At the age of 11, he earned a full-time slot at the Italia Conti Academy of Theatre Arts in London, as well as earning a full scholarship.
 In 2005, he was awarded "Performer of the Year".

+Career

+Competitive dancing

-He then moved on to win championships at The British Open to the World, The US Open to the World, and The International Open to the World.
+Ballas won championships at The British Open to the World, The US Open to the World, and The International Open to the World.
 With his former partner Julianne Hough, he won the Junior Latin American Dance Championship and the gold medal at the Junior Olympics.